Home Culture in Vancouver National Indigenous Peoples Day in Vancouver and the Lower Mainland

 National Indigenous Peoples Day in Vancouver

-A few different National Indigenous Peoples Day celebrations take place in Vancouver.
+A few different National Indigenous Peoples Day celebrations take place in the City of Vancouver including at Grandview Park, Kitsilano Beach, the Carnegie Community Centre and Bill Reid Gallery.

-One of the most notable ones this year was a celebration at Grandview Park at 1657 Charles Street.
-At this event, live entertainment and an Indigenous market ran from noon until 4:00 pm.
-There was also a Celebration Walk at 11:00 am.
-See Britannia Centre‘s website to learn more.
+One of the most notable events in Vancouver is the celebration at Grandview Park at 1657 Charles Street.
+At this event in 2026, live entertainment and an Indigenous market run from noon until 4:00 pm on June 21st.

-Another event that happened this year was the National Indigenous Peoples Day Block Party hosted by the Carnegie Community Centre.
-The festivities at 401 Main Street began at noon and ran until 6:00 pm.
-There were cultural performances, giveaways, and more.
+Another event that happens in Vancouver each year is the National Indigenous Peoples Day Block Party hosted by the Carnegie Community Centre.
+In 2026 the activities at 401 Main Street begin at 10:00 am and run until 2:00 pm on June 21st.
+There are cultural performances, giveaways, and more.
 See the event’s Facebook page for additional information.

-See our article about National Indigenous Peoples Day Events in Vancouver for more details about these and other events in the city.
+See our article about National Indigenous Peoples Day Events in Vancouver for more details about the above events in the City of Vancouver.

 National Indigenous Peoples Day in Burnaby